contrib/contrib/README.md

 #### Step Description
 The description is shown for each step after the step number.

-> NOTE: It's best to provide a description for most steps so that project contributors can be learning the project's tools as they use contrib.
+> Note: It's best to provide a description for most steps so that project contributors can be learning the project's tools as they use contrib.

 Here is how the description from the first step in the hello world example would look.